vicramon/little_decorator/README.md

 ## Contribute

-Pull requests are welcome, but let's keep this thing simple.
+Pull requests are welcome, but I want to keep this gem simple.